History of Bucharest: 1940s

 Bucharest witnessed the birth of three consecutive fascist regimes: after the one established by Carol II and his National Renaissance Front, the outbreak of World War II brought the National Legionary State and, after the bloody Iron Guard Rebellion of January 21–23 (which was accompanied by a major pogrom in the capital), the Ion Antonescu government.
 In the spring of 1944, it was the target of heavy RAF and USAF bombings (see Bombing of Bucharest in World War II).
-The city was also the center of King Michael I's August 23 coup, which took the country out of the Axis and into the ranks of the Allies; consequently, it became the target of German reprisals – on August 23–24, a large-scale bombing by the Luftwaffe destroyed the National Theater and damaged other buildings, while the Wehrmacht engaged in street-fighting with the Romanian Army.
+The city was also the center of King Michael I's August 23 coup, which took the country out of the Axis and into the ranks of the Allies; consequently, it became the target of German reprisals – on August 23–24, a large-scale bombing by the Luftwaffe destroyed the National Theatre and damaged other buildings, while the Wehrmacht engaged in street-fighting with the Romanian Army.
 On August 31, the Soviet Red Army entered Bucharest.

 In February 1945, the Romanian Communist Party organized a protest in front of the Royal Palace, which witnessed violence and ended in the fall of the Nicolae Rădescu cabinet and the coming to power of the Communist-backed Petru Groza.
 On November 8, the King's Day, the new administration suppressed pro-Monarchy rallies – the onset of political repression throughout the country.

 Communist era

 The Communist regime was firmly established after the proclamation of a People's Republic on December 30, 1947.
 One of the major landscape interventions by early Communist leaders was the addition of Socialist realist buildings, including the large Casa Scînteii (1956) and the National Opera.

+During Nicolae Ceaușescu's leadership, urban planning intensified through a state-led program known as systematization, aimed at reshaping cities according to socialist principles.
+As a consequence, part of the historical part of the city, including old churches, was destroyed, to be replaced with the immense buildings of Centrul Civic – notably, the Palace of the Parliament, which replaced about 1.8 km2 of old buildings (see Ceaușima).

+A key figure during this period was Horia Maicu (Harry Goldstein until 1947), chief architect of Bucharest from 1958 to 1969.
+He oversaw the design and construction of several major institutions, including the National Theatre, Sala Palatului, and Casa Scînteii (1956, now Casa Presei Libere).
+Maicu also played a central role in developing large residential districts such as Drumul Taberei, Colentina, Balta Albă, Mihai Bravu, and 1 Mai, contributing significantly to the city's Soviet-inspired urban landscape.

-As a tendency for the entire period of Communist rule, the city underwent massive geographical and populational expansion: it began extending, westwards, eastwards and southwards, with new, tower block-dominated districts such as Titan, Militari, Pantelimon, Dristor, and Drumul Taberei.
+As a tendency for the entire period of Communist rule, the city underwent massive geographical and populational expansion: it began extending, westwards, eastwards and southwards, with new, tower block-dominated districts such as Titan, Militari, Pantelimon, and Dristor.